Everything Council does is governed by a legislative framework.

-Our LTP describes Council’s activities, priorities and work programmes.
+Our Long Term Plan describes Council’s activities, priorities and work programmes.
 It is a key planning tool which outlines everything we do, how it fits together and what it will cost.

-The LTP also contains information on our Community Outcomes, which are consulted on with the community to assist in developing and confirming the focus of a Long Term Plan.
+The Long Term Plan also contains information on our Community Outcomes, which are consulted on with the community to assist in developing and confirming the focus of a Long Term Plan.

 Long Term Plan